Skip to main content

 In every table, you can choose to include one or more related tables.
 (For example, if an incident has CIs, you can include the task_ci related table to collect them along with the incident.)

-While many related tables are optional, AI Incident Assistant requires the change_task and task_ci related tables for successful ingestion.
+While many related tables are optional, Biggy requires the change_task and task_ci related tables for successful ingestion.

 See our documentation on Related Tables for a list of common related tables and their join fields.